Classical ballet: Training

 Students typically learn ballet terminology and the pronunciation, meaning, and precise body form and movement associated with each term.
 Emphasis is placed on developing flexibility and strengthening the legs, feet, and body core (the center, or abdominals) as a strong core is essential for turns and many other ballet movements.
-Dancers also learn to use their spot which teaches them to focus on something while turning so as not to become dizzy and lose their balance.
+Dancers also learn to use their spot which teaches them to focus on something while turning so as not to become dizzy.

 Early ballet training for all dancers involves basic technique and develops strength and flexibility.
 As they progress, female dancers begin to learn pointe technique and both male and female dancers begin to learn partnering and more advanced jumps and turns.
 As the men get stronger, lifts are added to the partnering.
 Depending on the teacher and training system, students may progress through various stages or levels of training as their skills advance.

 Music for ballet class

 The traditional ballet masters of the eighteenth century played the violin for their own ballet classes.
 They also provided their ballet students with instruction in the relationship between the dance steps and the music.
 By the end of the nineteenth century this had fallen out of fashion, and specialisation in the performing arts meant that the role of the ballet teacher and the ballet musician had become separate professions.
 By the twentieth century, the violin had given way to the piano as the standard accompaniment for ballet class.
 When recorded music is substituted for a live musician, there is no opportunity for the dancers to make subtle physical shifts of expression that a live dance accompanist will watch and match as they play.

 The live musician in a ballet class plays a crucial role in the creative process.
 As the ballet teacher sets an exercise - moving, counting, vocalising - the musician observes and imagines the music that will best support the exercise.
 The musician then plays either an existing piece of musical repertoire or creates a musical improvisation to support the dancers in the exercise.
 The dancers are affected by the musician's choices, and they integrate both the ballet teacher's steps and the ballet musician's music into their performance.
 Ultimately, the ballet teacher has little control over the musical portion of their lesson unless they ask the musician to play a specific piece of music.
 For this reason, the working relationship between a dance teacher and a dance musician is vital to the success of a ballet class.